 Goshute Mountains HawkWatch is a well-known and popular migration site with hundreds of people visiting each fall.
-Sitting at 9,000 feet in northeastern Nevada, the site not only offers spectacular panoramic views of nearby mountains and the Salt Flats, visitors get incredibly close views of raptors as they migrate through the Intermountain Flyway.
+Sitting at 9,000 feet in northeastern Nevada, the site not only offers spectacular panoramic views of nearby mountains and the Salt Flats, visitors also get incredibly close views of raptors as they migrate through the Intermountain Flyway.
 HawkWatch International has operated the site since 1980, and it serves as one of the longest running standardized migration monitoring efforts in the West.
 Annual counts typically range between 10,000-25,000 migrants of up to 18 species, making this one of the largest concentrations in the western U.S. and Canada.

 The project site is located on BLM Wilderness Study Area and offers an unparalleled opportunity to explore a pristine part of our Nation's public lands while witnessing the raptor migration.
 HWI and the BLM (site managers) stress the principles of minimum impact and "Leave No Trace" to ensure that future visitors have the same opportunity and that the area does not become degraded either for humans or wildlife.